 Brandon shared Gallup’s latest education work, including a snapshot of the current state of higher education in America.
 He also discussed what schools can do to set students up for success in the workplace and ensure they live a great life.

-You can watch a full recording of the webinar below, or read on to learn what he had to say.
+You can watch a full recording of the webinar above, or read on to learn what he had to say.

 Brandon opened by sharing a startling fact -- 96% of academic leaders think they are doing a great job of preparing students for the workforce, yet only 11% of business leaders agree.